hasinduohasa/SQL-Codes-for-AL-ICT-Past-Papers/README.md

 ---

-# SQL Codes for AL ICT Past Papers
+# SQL Codes for GCE AL ICT Past Papers

 This repository contains SQL code solutions for Entity-Relationship (ER) diagrams from previous Advanced Level (AL) ICT exam papers.
 It’s created to help students understand database design and SQL queries better, and to assist in exam preparation.